-During 2008, we acquired an additional interest in Federal-Mogul from Thornwood, which represented the remaining shares of Federal-Mogul common stock owned by Thornwood.
-During 2011, 2012 and 2013, we acquired additional shares of common stock of Federal-Mogul.
-As of December 31, 2013, we owned approximately 80.7% of the outstanding common stock of Federal-Mogul.
+As of the date of this Report, we conducted our Automotive segment through our majority ownership in Federal-Mogul Holdings Corporation ("Federal-Mogul").
+On July 3, 2008, we acquired a majority interest in Federal-Mogul.
+Since 2008, we acquired additional shares of common stock of Federal-Mogul.
+As of December 31, 2014, we owned approximately 80.7% of the outstanding common stock of Federal-Mogul.